What is Morphological Segmentation?

 This can be difficult as boundaries may not be well-defined due to occlusion or low contrast between the object and the background.

-Some objects may have complex shapes that make it challenging to identify their boundaries.
+Some objects may have complex shapes, making it challenging to identify their boundaries.

 Determining Object Orientation

-Another challenge in morphological segmentation is determining object orientation.
+Another challenge in morphological segmentation is determining the orientation of objects.
 This can be difficult as an object’s orientation may change depending on its position in the scene.

-Some objects may have symmetrical shapes that make it difficult to determine their orientation.
+Some objects may have symmetrical shapes, making it difficult to determine their orientation.

 Classifying Objects